Reversal of quantised Hall drifts at non-interacting and interacting topological boundaries: Materials and methods

 \subsection{Realisation of a Thouless pump in the Rice-Mele model}

 The lattice setup is comprised of non-interfering standing waves in $x$, $y$, and $z$ directions, together with interfering laser beams in the $x$--$z$ plane.
 All the lattice beams come from a single laser source at wavelength $\lambda=\SI{1064}{nm}$.
 These potential combine to form a honeycomb lattice in the $x$--$z$ plane, which can be considered as isolated tubes of one-dimensional superlattices along $x$ in the limit of deep transverse lattices.
 In each 1D tube the potential can be modeled by a one-dimensional superlattice with two sites per unit cell.
-With this setup, we realise the Rice-Mele model~\cite{walter_quantisation_2022}.
-In the tight-binding limit, the Rice-Mele model can be described with three numbers: the offset energy $\Delta$ between the two sites of a unit cell, the averaged nearest-neighbour tunneling $t$ and the bond dimerisation $\delta$ which gives half the difference between the inter- and intra-dimer tunnellings.
-By having a dynamical control of the relative phase $\varphi$ between the laser beams generating the interfering and the non-interfering lattice, we manage to shift the two with respect to each other.
-This shift modulates $\Delta$ and $\delta$ periodically, which can be depicted as a closed trajectory in the $\Delta$-$\delta$ coordinate (Fig. \ref{fig:si_rice_mele}).
-In the adiabatic limit, this realises a Thouless pump with its hallmark quantised transport.
-In this case, the atomic displacement is given by the number of revolutions around the origin of the $\Delta$-$\delta$ plane.
+The total lattice potential, as seen by the atoms, is